russ-hensel/smart_plug/readme_rsh.txt

 !! constrain actions for plugs that are not present or do not monitor energy

-!! when timer times out need to uncheck the on checkbox
+!! when timer times out need to uncheck the on checkbox !!
+Retrieve energy data from plug: On the GUI, but not implemented.
+!! move probe into helper thread, have a stop for it !! seperate log files for two apps
+!! why 5 lines when graphing 2 devices
+!!

+!!    self.show_db_updates      = True   # show updates in message area
+!! smartplug .... auto scroll on off seems not to work correctly !! probably take total energy off
+** time from now
+!! more memory reports
+** convert to numpy

 =============== graph live ================